Sign In

 IPTables.
 Blocking Bots by IP Address

-The IPTables tool helps protect a server from basic DDoS attacks.
+The IPTables tool helps protect a cloud server from basic DDoS attacks.
 Its primary function is to filter incoming traffic through special tables.
 The resource owner can add custom tables.

 Each table contains a set of rules that govern the tool's behavior in specific situations.
 By default, there are only two response options: ACCEPT (allow access) and REJECT (block access).